 - Examine leadership strengths and areas for further growth

-Although the internship takes place during the summer between the two years of study, students register for 3 units of PH 297: Public Health Field Study in the Fall of their second year after completion of all required submissions (e.g., organizational deliverables).
-Internship sites reflect diverse health sectors and focus areas and are selected based on the student’s objectives for professional development and the needs of the organization.
-Many sites are located locally in the Bay Area, but also extend to other parts of California, nationally, and internationally.
+Although the internship takes place during the summer between the two years of study, students register for 3 units of PH 297: Public Health Field Study in the Fall of their second year.
+Internship sites reflect diverse health sectors and focus areas and are identified based on the student’s objectives for professional development and the needs of the organization.
+Historically, many internship sites are located in the Bay Area, but also extend to other parts of California, nationally, and internationally.

 Students are encouraged to plan for the practice experience early in their program.
 See below for a general timeline of important events, activities, and deadlines for the internship requirement.
 It is the student’s responsibility to keep track of the dates and deadlines set by the Center for Public Health Practice & Leadership (CPHPL).

-The internship is secured through:1) hiring mechanisms described in postings made by an employer/community partner through PHLEX or 2) a student’s own networking efforts through informational interviews and personal contacts.
+The internship is typically secured through: 1.) hiring mechanisms described in postings made by an employer/community partner through PHLEX or 2.) a student’s own networking efforts through informational interviews and personal contacts.

 Most students choose to apply to postings through PHLEX as well as explore external opportunities to optimize their options.
 Of note, it is important to remember that external sites may have their own deadlines for making hiring decisions, which may not coincide with CPHPL’s deadline for committing to an internship.
-When interviewing and applying externally, it is your responsibility to understand these deadlines and to consider whether you will be able to have all of your options in place well before the April deadline.
-(This is similar to the sensitive nature of “timing” job offers— you may be asked to make a decision on one offer before you know if you even have another offer you have been pursuing.)
+When interviewing and applying externally, it is your responsibility to understand these deadlines and to consider whether you will be able to meet the deadlines in confirming your internship.
+This is similar to the sensitive nature of “timing” job offers— you may be asked to make a decision on one offer before knowing the status of other offers that you have been pursuing.

-An overview of the internship process and requirements will be provided during the first year core seminars required for each concentration.
-Students will also have the opportunity to hear second year MPH students’ lessons learned from their internships and strategies to make the most of their experiences.
+An overview of the internship process and requirements will be provided in the fall, typically during the first-year core seminars required for each concentration.
+Students will also have the opportunity to hear second-year MPH students’ lessons learned from their internships and strategies to make the most of their experiences.
 Moreover, students are strongly encouraged to participate in the professional and leadership development workshops/trainings hosted by CPHPL throughout the academic year.
 These offerings are aimed at students’ preparation for their public health careers, including strengthening their impact in the workplace and enhancing communication skills that effectively reflect their personal brand.